codingvivi/VDJ-Xone-Viv2/documentation/layout-basics.typ

+= Layout basics
-Latch layers functionality mimics setting 2
-(the latch layer button changing the functionality only of the buttons A-P).
+Latch layers functionality mimics setting 2, that is, the latch layer button changes the functionality of the buttons A-P.
-However, instead of cycling through 3 layers by repeatedly pressing the latch layer button, the button brings you to a menu page where each of the buttons A-P represents a choosable layer,
+However, instead of cycling through 3 layers by repeatedly pressing the latch layer button, the button brings you to a menu page where each of the buttons A-P represents a unique layer.

+This makes for a total of 16 layers.
+If one were to implement the shift button for the menu page, 32 layers would be possible.